DataDog/logs-psa/POCs/rehydrate/README.md

  {"_id": "AXNMkkiLncRhsC1IjQAA", "date": "2020-01-15T09:05:21.000Z", "service": "checkout", "host": "devotion-scope", "message": "Gout Blatantly Unify", "status": "info", "source": "postgresql", "attributes": {"env": "int", "duration": 1170800.0, "hostname": "devotion-scope", "provider": "gcp", "service": "checkout", "id": "493a8c71", "region": "eu-east-1", "operation": "read"}}
 ```

+## Next Steps

+See XXX

 # Lambda Function

 ## Negative Attributes of this method

 1. Double charged for logs in Datadog: Once for API Submission, Once for rehydration using original timestamp.
-2. You have logs in Datadog which may be confusing to users searching and troubleshooting.
+2. You have duplicate logs in Datadog which may be confusing to users searching and troubleshooting.
 This method does not provide any tagging strategy or other mechanisms to help you differentiate between the two.
   2a.
 However, you can use a strategy of exclusion filters to prevent them from being indexed but will still go to the archive.
 Discussed in more detail in [Lambda Method details](#lambda-method) below.
 3. Focuses only on an AWS solution.
 4. Requires additional infrastructure setup for temporary ingest of a finite amount of historical logs.